Theory of O'Connell descent

 Stephen Cashel family of Tralee.

-This would explain George's middle initial "S."
+It would explain George's middle initial "S."

-It would also explain his attachment to the name "Agnes" for his daughters.
+It would explain his attachment to the name "Agnes" for his daughters.
 Agnes Noonan would be his adopted mother.

-- An adopted family would also
+- An adopted family would

 explain why George Cashel's descendants do not DNA match any Cashel in the world